 They are also prolific producers so while they do take up quite a large space in the garden (they’re vining plants), they will yield almost as many pounds as the square footage they’ve taken up.
 They are also, mostly, good candidates for vertical gardening so if you’re limited on space, that is one solution.

 Squash, when stored properly, will keep all winter and can make a beautiful display on your kitchen counters.
 Same as your potatoes, just check it every couple of weeks, use up what needs using and toss anything else.

-Carrots, when planned properly, can actually be grown year round in just about any region.
-They do not take up a ton of space, are relatively easy to grow and very high in nutrients.
+Carrots, when planned properly, can actually be grown year-round in just about any region.
+They do not take up a ton of space, are relatively easy to grow, and are very high in nutrients.

 Making sauerkraut or kimchi is a very nutritious and easy way to keep cabbage for several months.
 It’s also fairly cold hardy meaning you can harvest it later than a lot of other crops.